MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapelementcollisionbehavior-enumeration.md

 >     MSMapElementCollisionBehaviorRemainVisible,
 >     MSMapElementCollisionBehaviorRemainAlwaysVisible
 > }
+>```

 ## Values

 ### Hide

- Hide the MapIcon when it collides with other map elements
+Hide the MapIcon when it collides with other map elements.

 ### RemainVisible

 Show MapIcon at all zoom levels.
-REMAIN_VISIBLE applies to the MapIcon image only.
-Text from the map icon may still be hidden at times.
+Applies to the map icon image only.
+If it collides with base or user map elements, its icon can be overlapped with them.
+Text for the map icon may still be hidden at times.
-Even when the I's CollisionBehaviorDesired property is set to REMAIN_VISIBLE

 ### RemainAlwaysVisible

+Show MapIcon at all zoom levels.
+Applies to the map icon image and text.
-Always show the map point.
-If it collides with base or user map entities, it is overlapped with them.
-This applies to the map point image only.
-Text from the map point may still be hidden at times by another user map elements (but not by base map elements)
+If it collides with base or user map elements, its icon and text can be overlapped with them.
+Text for the map icon may still be hidden at times by other user map elements (but not by base map elements).

 ## See Also